Shiroguchi-Lab/BarBIQ_Pipeline_V1_2_0/README.md

 This is version 1.1.0\
 Author: Jianshi Jin\
-Supervisor: Katsuyuki Shiroguchi\
+Supervisor: Katsuyuki Shiroguchi<br/>

 ## What's new in this version compared to version 1.0.0

-(1) For easy-to-use, all the processes are automated by two lines of commands.\ (2) Mapping to the database RDP, GreenGene, or Silva is removed.\
+(1) For easy-to-use, all the processes are automated by two lines of commands.<br/> (2) Mapping to the database RDP, GreenGene, or Silva is removed.<br/>
-(3) Installation is much easier.\
+(3) Installation is much easier.<br/>

 ## Contents
-BarBIQ_code: All codes of this pipeline\
+BarBIQ_code: All codes of this pipeline<br/>
-Demo: Example data which can be used for demonstration and requires 6.5 hours of running time\
+Demo: Example data which can be used for demonstration and requires 6.5 hours of running time<br/>
-Expected_output_files: Expected output after this pipeline runs correctly\
+Expected_output_files: Expected output after this pipeline runs correctly<br/>

 ## Codes
-The codes of this pipeline is written in Perl (v5.22.1) or in R (version 3.6.3)(only one code).\
+The codes of this pipeline is written in Perl (v5.22.1) or in R (version 3.6.3)(only one code). <br/>

 ## System requirements
-Required operation system:Linux 64\
+Required operation system:Linux 64 <br/>

 ## Download